Q: Why did you go into Farming?

 A: We have 20 sows (mothers), 1 boar, 100 wiener pigs, and 100 grower pigs.
 Annually, we typically raise 450 hogs.

 Q: What are the lambs fed?

 A: The lambs are fed silage, hay, and barley mix.
-In the summertime they are turned out to pasture.
+During the warmer months, they are turned out to pasture.

 Q: What are the turkeys fed?